Wellness to U Workshops

 Have you heard?
 Sitting is the new smoking - but often times it's not a choice.
 Our commutes, jobs and feeling worn out at the end of the day can keep us sedentary.
 If we don't want this trend to turn us into car, office and couch potatoes, we have to learn how to sneak it in.
 Kim Baker, ACSM certified Exercise Physiologist will get you moving more and sitting less in no time.
 Every step counts towards more energy, better mood and dealing with your workload like a champ - at work and at home.
 Led by University Wellness Mananger Kim Baker, ACSM Exercise Physiologist

 We can't avoid it - our work requires us to spend time at our desks and on our computers.
 The hours can pass by quickly when we are so absorbed and the ideas are flowing - but then your body starts to chime in... your neck, upper and lower back and shoulders are stiff and achy.
 Your knees are sore.
 Your head starts throbbing.
 Maybe your forearms get tight.
-These things distract you and you lose focus, productivity goes down and your left feeling crummy and drained for the rest of the day.
+These things are distracting - you lose focus, productivity goes down and you're left feeling crummy and drained for the rest of the day.

 It doesn't have to be this way!
 Simple changes to the way you sit in your chair, monitor placement/height, keyboard/mouse placement and lighting can make all the difference in how your body feels while you work - and after work.
 It will also decrease your risk for common overuse injuries that can occur from unhealthy sitting postures and using technology.
 Led by University Wellness Manager Kim Baker, ACSM Exercise Physiologist